phoenixe-nuaa/LearningNotes/React Tutorial/React_Tutorial_Notes.md

 ## State

 Right now, we're storing our character data in an array in a variable, and passing it through as props.
-This is good to start, but imagine if we want to be able to delete an item from the array.
 With props, we have a *one way* data flow, but with state we can update private data from a component.

 You can think of state as any data that should be saved and modified without necessarily being added to a database - for example, adding and removing items from a shopping cart before confirming your purchase.